 ARRT examinations are administered by Pearson VUE, the electronic testing business of Pearson Education.
 Their network of more than 200 high-security test centers is specifically designed and built for professional licensure and certification markets in the U.S. and its territories.
 Certain international test centers are equipped to deliver ARRT exams in selected cities in Canada, Europe, Asia, and Australia.
-A geographic list of test center locations appears in Appendix G of this handbook, but please keep in mind that location changes may occur after publication.
-Current test center locations and driving directions may be viewed at www.staterhc.org.
+Current test center locations and driving directions may be viewed at www.pearsonvue.com/arrt.